bcchung-pages/bcchung-pages.github.io/_pages/biography.md

 ## About me

 I'm currently working at Electronics and Telecommunications Research Institute (ETRI) in Daejeon, as a *Senior Researcher*, since February 2017.
-My exact affiliation is Defense ICT Convergence Research Section, Intelligent Convergence Research Laboratory.
+My exact affiliation is Defense ICT Convergence Research Section, Intelligent Convergence Research Laboratory, ETRI.

 ---